 Affected grains appear discoloured and visibly affected by mould.
-Note that light Septoria discolouration similar to Mould is not included in the definition of Severely Damaged.
+Note that light Septoria discolouration similar to Mould is not included in the definition of Severely Damaged - refer to Stained Grains.

 Diseased / Other Serious Visual Defects

 Refers to those kernels that have become discoloured and / or have a serious visual defect that is not otherwise listed in these Standards.
 Affected grains may have a range of visual appearances.